 - We're proud to introduce the first iteration of a Python-based quantum virtual machine (QVM) called PyQVM.
 This QVM is completely contained within pyQuil and does not need any external dependencies.
-Try using it with get_qc("9q-square-pyqvm") or explore the pyquil.pyqvm.PyQVM object directly.
+Try using it with get\qc("9q-square-pyqvm") or explore the pyquil.pyqvm.PyQVM object directly.
 Under-the-hood, there are three quantum simulator backends: - ReferenceWavefunctionSimulator uses standard matrix-vector multiplication to evolve a statevector.
-This includes a suite of tools in pyquil.unitary_tools for dealing with unitary matrices. - NumpyWavefunctionSimulator uses numpy's tensordot functionality to efficiently evolve a statevector.
-For most simulations, performance is quite good. - ReferenceDensitySimulator uses matrix-matrix multiplication to evolve a density matrix. - Matrix representations of Quil standard gates are included in pyquil.qate matrices (gh-552).
+This includes a suite of tools in pyquil.unitary\tools for dealing with unitary matrices. - NumpyWavefunctionSimulator uses numpy's tensordot functionality to efficiently evolve a statevector.
+For most simulations, performance is quite good.